SimonMably/100_Days_of_Code/README.md

     (even though I know they are correct, I checked multiple times) to smtplib being slow.
     I'm going to come back to this in a few days to see if I can get it working properly.

+**Automated Job Applications on Linked - Day 49**

+    Yet another project I'm having trouble with.
+This time it had to do with LinkedIn "preventing unusual sign in attempts" (because of me using a bot), differents sign in pages being loaded and such.
+    I tried using Indeed as an alternative for this project and I was getting more or less the same trouble (I left the code for this in the project).
+    I unfortunately ended up getting to fustrated with the project and decided to move on for the moment and come back to it at a later date.